BykoButeyko/autoGithubRepo/README.md

 # autoGithubRepo
- This will create a new Github repo.
+ Automation for create a new Github repo.